rwxrob/bonzai/README.md

   including tab completion in runtime environments that do not have `complete -C foo foo` enabled.

+* **Scanner implementation as a struct with no interface.** In order to better tilt the scale toward Scanner performance the decision was made to keep it as a struct with tight coupling to the scanner.Cur and scanner.Pos structs as well.

 ## Style Guidelines

 * Everything through `go fmt` or equiv, no exceptions